RKKoranteng/modern-dba-project/lessons/git.md

 * Git keeps track of every modification to source code
 * Git support ability to rollback to previous versions of source code
 * Git allows multiple developers to work collaboratively

+## Git vs GitHub vs GitLab
+You've probably heard of Github or GitLab, and you may even wonder how are they different from Git.
+Simply put, Git is the engine behind GitHub and GitLab.
+Both GitHub and GitHub are web-based VCS that've put nice UI ontop the native Git engine.
+If you want, you can use GitHub or GitLab from the user friendly website (no git commands needed), however if you are a geek like me then you'd prefer the git command line.
+Git commands are the same regardless if you are using GitHub, GitLab, Bitbucket, or any other VCS running on git.
+The only thing that is different is the UI, a few terminilogies and functionalities.
+For example GitHub's CI/CD deature is called 'GitHub Action' where as GitLab's CI/CD is called "GitLab CI'.
+My advice to you is to learn git commands because their transferrable accros any git-powered VCS.

 ## Basic Git terminology
 Let's get familiar with some common git terms.